 Hello all, I am pleased to come to you today with my first blog post for 2020 which is a look book showcasing outfits I wore over the festive period whilst being confined to a student budget.
 I set this as a personal challenge for myself to see if I could adopt the habits to become an efficient budgeter overall.
 I was also intrigued to see what I could come up with seeing that December is usually the month where I suffer from the hugest cash loss overall.

 A lot of my looks were determined by the hairstyle I was sporting and also the fact that I took a limited amount of clothes home for the holidays so I had to make do with what I had.
-I did however wear a lot of black as it is a safe go to color and easy to serve looks with.
+I did, however, wear a lot of black as it is a safe go-to colour and easy to serve looks with.
 I also opted to wear a lot more black than usual compared to my previous lookbook.
 This is because I like wearing black to go out for evening functions as opposed to daytime outings.
-This season was also a chance for me to experiment more with my eye make up and I can say that I am getting better slowly but surely in doing more variety instead of sticking to the same browns and pinks.
+This season was also a chance for me to experiment more with my eye makeup and I can say that I am getting better slowly but surely in doing more variety instead of sticking to the same browns and pinks.

 Mesh Ruffle Top: Femme Luxe Finery

 Heels: New Look (similar style HERE)

 Pink Lurex Bodysuit: Pretty Little Thing (similar style HERE)

 Floral Shoes: Dr Martens via eBay (similar styles HERE)